Greek Revival schoolhouse with engaged brick pillars on corners and front porch.

 The last teachers to work at Richardson School were Principal Miss Genevieve E. McNally (1917-1929), grades 5 & 6, who became the first principal of Shawsheen School, Anne M. Harnedy, (1920 - 1967) grades 4 & 5, who replaced Miss McNally as principal in 1929 - 1967, Sara Campbell grade 2 & 3, and Ethel Anderson grade 1.

-After the school was razed the empty lot was graded and seeded and used a park.
+After the school was razed the empty lot was graded and seeded and used as a park.
 In the 1970's residents of Shawsheen wanted a playground for their children.
 They raised funds and built "Penguin Park" on the site.
 Much like the Dragon's Lair at Bancroft School, the park was extremely popular.
-The lack of parking and the busy Lowell Street prompted the town, for safety reasons, to move "Penguin Park" to the Balmoral Field area off York St. Another playground was later built off Balmoral St. in an area once occupied by tennis courts during William M. Wood's development of the village.
+The lack of parking and the busy Lowell Street prompted the town to move "Penguin Park" ,for safety reasons, to the SE corner of Balmoral Field area off York St and Burnham Rd.
+Another playground was later built on Balmoral St. in an area once occupied by tennis courts during William M. Wood's development of the village.

 |Place||Shawsheen Village - Frye Village|